 In recent years, leatherback nest numbers have been seriously declining at our index beaches (those beaches regularly surveyed) around the Northern Caribbean.
 We need to see if the turtles that we are expecting back (and not seeing) are choosing other places to nest that are not regularly surveyed.
 Satellite tags will help us do that.

 In 2020, we launched our satellite tagging program to investigate leatherback nest site choices in the Northern Caribbean (Puerto Rico, St. Croix, Vieques etc.).
-Together with partners at the New England Aquarium’s Anderson Cabot Center for Ocean Life , Amigos de las Tortugas Marinas (ATMAR), The Ocean Foundation, Puerto Rico Department of Natural and Environmental Resources, along with NOAA and the USFWS at Sandy Point National Wildlife Refuge, we hoped to continue to deploy up to 20 satellite transmitters across our beaches on nesting leatherback turtles.
-Since 2020, we have deployed 11 satellite transmitters on leatherbacks at Sandy Point National Wildlife Refuge and our partners at Amigos de las Tortugas Marinas (ATMAR) in Maunabo, Puerto Rico have deployed 9.
+Together with partners at the New England Aquarium’s Anderson Cabot Center for Ocean Life , Amigos de las Tortugas Marinas (ATMAR), The Ocean Foundation, Puerto Rico Department of Natural and Environmental Resources, along with NOAA and the USFWS at Sandy Point National Wildlife Refuge, we have found out so much important information.

-Major grants for this program came from the National Fish and Wildlife Foundation and the National Save the Sea Turtle Foundation.
-Sponsors also help with satellite data costs and other costs.
+Major grants for this program over the years have come from the National Fish and Wildlife Foundation and the National Save the Sea Turtle Foundation.
+Sponsors also help with satellite data costs and other costs in various years.